About the Creators

 Autistic Village reexamines misconceptions around Autistic Play as playing to learn, and an inclination toward pattern – recognition skills within the physical (rather than social) milieu.
 Focusing on the mechanics in the world, and further explaining interruptions can “smash up the patterns we are exploring”, meaning one will have to “to start again, from scratch”.
 Interruptions are kryptonite.

-However, as therapist Jonathan Decker explains while breaking apart the psychology of Pixar’s Inside Out, all children need slow transitions.
-Autistics may need more time, with a more natural ability to hyper-focus, and engage their ‘slow thinking’ deeper knowledge with a thing.
-As children, we learn by pretending to ‘adult’ (just like any animal, Dr. Peter Grey often discusses).
-Autistic play, as an immersive experience, is often dismissed as nonplay, even though it is often the same multi-sensory engagement which produces neatly manicured gardens or the organised structure of museums and shops.
+As children, we learn by pretending to ‘adult’ as Dr. Peter Grey often discusses.
+Autistic play is often dismissed as nonplay, even though it is sometimes the same multi-sensory immersive experience which produces neatly manicured gardens or the organised structure of museums and shops.
 We can easily find a rainbow of paint samples at a DIY store, car lots lined up, or the taxonomy of plants and mushrooms.
-Without these natural inclinations (turning what appears drudgery to some into indulgence with æsthetic and form for others), we wouldn’t have the groundwork of sciences today.
 One could also say, these are future World Builders rather than Social Story Tellers, who stumble upon the interconnectedness of our (meta)physical world.

 How can I connect with you?